1. Home

 1. Construction Safety

 Construction safety is an important part of any building project, and it’s essential for everyone involved to be aware of all applicable laws and regulations.
 The Occupational Safety & Health Administration (OSHA) is the federal agency responsible for ensuring construction workers are safe on the job.
 Under OSHA rules, employers must provide a workplace free from recognized hazards that could cause death or serious physical harm to employees.
 This includes providing proper training and protective equipment, as well as enforcing safety measures such as fall protection systems.
 As a Jericho construction accident attorney notes, if there is an accident, workers should seek legal advice to determine whether their employer violated any safety regulations.
+A good personal injury lawyer can help workers receive just compensation for injuries suffered on the job.
 It’s also important to be aware of any state-level safety laws that may apply in your area.

 2. Workers’ Rights